Lawrence Taylor: Final years and decline: 1991–1993

 Following the 1990 season, Parcells, with whom Taylor had become very close, retired, and the team was taken over by Ray Handley.
 1991 marked a steep decline in Taylor's production.
 It became the first season in his career in which he failed to make the Pro Bowl squad, after setting a then record by making it in his first ten years in the league.
 Taylor finished with 7 sacks in 14 games and the Giants defense, while still respectable, was no longer one of the top units in the league.

 Taylor rebounded in the early stages of what many thought would be his final season in 1992.
 Through close to nine games, Taylor was on pace for 10 sacks and the Giants were 5–4.
 However, a ruptured Achilles tendon suffered in a game on November 8, 1992, against Green Bay sidelined him for the final seven games, during which the team went 1–6.
 Before the injury Taylor had missed only four games due to injury in his 12-year career.
 Throughout the 1992 season, and the ensuing offseason, Taylor was noncommittal about his future, alternately saying he might retire, then later hinting he wanted a longer-term contract.

 Taylor returned for the 1993 season enticed by the chance to play with a new coach (Dan Reeves), and determined not to end his career due to an injury.
 The Giants had a resurgent season in 1993.
 They finished 11–5, and competed for the top NFC playoff seed.
 Taylor finished with 6 sacks, and the Giants defense led the NFL in fewest points allowed.
 They defeated the Minnesota Vikings 17–10 in the opening round of the playoffs.
 The next week on January 15, 1994, in what would be Taylor's final game, the Giants were beaten 44–3 by the San Francisco 49ers.
 As the game came to a conclusion, television cameras drew in close on Taylor who was crying.
 He announced his retirement at the post-game press conference saying, "I think it's time for me to retire.
 I've done everything I can do.
 I've been to Super Bowls.
 I've been to playoffs.
 I've done things that other people haven't been able to do in this game before.
 After 13 years, it's time for me to go."

-Taylor ended his career with 1,089 tackles, 132.5 sacks (not counting the 9.5 sacks he recorded as a rookie because sacks did not become an official statistic until 1982), nine interceptions, 134 return yards, two touchdowns, 33 forced fumbles, 11 fumble recoveries, and 34 fumble return yards.
+Taylor ended his career with 1,089 tackles, 132.5 sacks (plus 9.5 tallied as a rookie before the stat was officially recognized), nine interceptions, 134 return yards, two touchdowns, 33 forced fumbles (56 verified by video), 11 fumble recoveries, and 34 fumble return yards.